mindsharestudios/wp-quick-install/README.md

 == Usage ==

-Simply download the .zip archive and go to *wp-quick-install-master/index.php*

-Or for an even quicker install run this command from your terminal:
+Just run this command from your terminal and then visit go to *wp-quick-install-master/index.php* in your browser:

 ```
 wget https://github.com/mindsharestudios/wp-quick-install/archive/master.zip; unzip master.zip; rm -rvf master.zip; echo " "; echo "======="; echo "The  latest version of WP Quick Install is ready to run.
 Remember to delete this folder after your are done."; echo "======="; ls -lA;